 Adapting the Game Plan: Finding the Right Fit for Your Team

-So…how do you handle this impossible situation as a coach?.
+So… how do you handle this impossible situation as a coach?

-Let me begin my answer to that question by explaining that there are actually two general types of kids’ sports programs that you might find yourself coaching in.
-The first is what we commonly call “CLUB SPORTS”.
-In these, you, the coach, will likely recruit a collection of athletes of your own choosing, train them with no limits on practices and practice time, and you will be blessed by the fact that you won’t be required to throw them into competition until you deem them “ready”.
+The first is what we commonly call “club sports”.
+In these, you, the coach, will likely recruit a collection of athletes of your choosing, train them with no limits on practices and practice time, and you will be blessed by the fact that you won’t be required to throw them into competition until you deem them “ready”.
 In other words, you won’t have a “time crunch”.
-I, myself, spent most of my career coaching teams in club programs of this sort, and I gave myself weeks and months to teach skills, conditioning, strategies, work habits, attitudes, and on and on before throwing them into competition.
+I spent most of my career coaching teams in club programs of this sort, and I gave myself weeks and months to teach skills, conditioning, strategies, work habits, attitudes, and on and on before throwing them into competition.
 It was heavenly!

 And the question I’m dealing with today is this: What can a beginning coach do to succeed in these situations?